Internship in Germany Program

 Stage One: Study German or Arabic

-During the first part of their program interns will participate in an intensive language course (either Arabic language or German language) from Monday through Friday, so they may better understand and navigate the communities they are working within.
+During the first part of their program, interns will participate in an intensive language course (either Arabic or German) from Monday through Friday, so they may better understand and navigate the communities they are working within.
 The total number of language courses offered varies depending on the duration of an intern’s enrollment.
 The standard course load is 20 teaching hours per month.

 • The language courses offered focus predominantly on applicable conversation skills to improve participants’ ability to interact with the local community.